Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- Currently we can not dynamically load WASM in cloudflare workers, however we could prebundle [[WNFS]] codec in order to support it.
 - [[Autocodec]] is gaining momentum and [[Fission]] is working towards MVP.
 	- It solves many problems, but loading WASM in CF workers is a roadblock
-	- Someone (can't remember who) overheard [[@thibmeu]] saying that lack of dynamic WASM loading in workers is not intentional constraint, but rather something that had been
+	- Someone (can't remember who) overheard [[@thibmeu]] saying that lack of dynamic WASM loading in workers is not intentional constraint, but rather something that had not been done yet due to some V8 complexities.
+		- Apparently Fastly